FROM FEAR TO TRUST

 We hear so many words telling us to just “trust God more.”
 But is it really that easy?
 When the foundations of our lives have spun off-kilter, what then?
 How can trust be considered from a place of such upset?
+Is there really a way to go from fear to trust?

 The Cambridge-English Dictionary gives us the definition for the word “trust” as: